|

 Jaunay, in September 1776 in the village of Chantilly

-There is just one other reference to the man and that suggests
+There is just one other reference to the man but that only suggests

 that he was dead before January 1783—a succession